 It can take up to 3 years for pineapple plants to produce fruit.

-There are 37 varieties, but the most popular are Abacaxi Pineapples because they are easiest to grow.
-In Hawaii, Kona Sugarloaf is a favorite because it’s extra sweet with low acidity.
+There are 37 varieties, but the most popular are Abacaxi Pineapples because they are the easiest to grow.
+In Hawaii, Kauai Sugarloaf is a favorite because it’s extra sweet with low acidity.

-Currently, pineapples are commercially grown in Brazil, Thailand, Philippines, Costa Rica, and Hawaii.
-They mostly grown in Latin America and West African countries.
+Currently, pineapples are commercially grown in Brazil, Thailand, the Philippines, Costa Rica, and Hawaii.
+They are mostly grown in Latin America and West African countries.